Donate Join Us

 VZV encephalitis refers to a neurological complication associated with the Varicella-zoster virus (VZV), which can cause varicella (chickenpox) during primary infection and herpes zoster (shingles) upon reactivation.
 While VZV infections are common, encephalitis occurs more rarely, with an estimated incidence of 1–2 cases per 10,000 varicella cases.
 This condition primarily affects adults and infants.

-Neurological signs: patients with VZV encephalitis may present with symptoms such as headache, fever, vomiting, seizures, sensory changes, and altered levels of consciousness.
+Neurological signs: patients with VZV encephalitis may present with symptoms such as:

 Motor abnormalities: ataxia (loss of coordination), hypertonia or hypotonia (increased or decreased muscle tone), hyperreflexia or hyporeflexia (increased or decreased reflexes), and hemiparesis (muscle weakness on one side of the body) are also possible.